 As a guest aboard the Rosa, you’ll stay in one of four staterooms named after historical persons of note from the Gascony and Bordeaux area.
 For example, you might stay in the Henri de Toulouse-Lautrec room, named after the diminutive Post-Impressionist painter best known for his depictions of the Moulin Rouge.
 Or you may sleep in the room named after Jean-Dominique Ingres, known for his Neo-Classical works including portraits of famous subjects such as Napoleon.

 Cruising Through France

-From April to October, the Rosa meanders gracefully along the Canal de Garonne through Gascony and Bordeaux on her Classic cruise.
-As you pass by medieval towns, orchards and vinetyards, you’ll be travelling in the footsteps of English celebrity chef Rick Stein.
-A decade ago, BBC’s 10-part television series, Rick Stein’s French Odyssey caused a splash with its depictions of the chef’s six-week voyage of culinary discovery from Bordeaux to Marseille aboard the Rosa.
-When you embark on your own French odyssey with us, you’ll understand what makes this historic barge so special.
+From April to October, hotel barge Rosa meanders gracefully along the Canal de Garonne through Gascony and Bordeaux on her Classic cruise.
+As you pass by medieval towns, orchards and vineyards, you’ll be travelling in the footsteps of English celebrity chef Rick Stein.
+Over a decade ago, BBC’s 10-part television series, Rick Stein’s French Odyssey caused a splash with its depictions of the chef’s six-week voyage of culinary discovery from Bordeaux to Marseille aboard Rosa.
+When you embark on your own French odyssey with us, you’ll understand what makes this historic barge so special!